-We all know that raising a family in this country isn’t cheap.
+Raising a family in this country isn’t cheap.
 According to the USDA, the average cost to raise a child is $233,610.
 That includes food, shelter and other necessities.
 It doesn’t include the cost of college or private school.
-Curious about raising a family in Los Angeles?
-We’ve got you covered.
+These costs can be even higher in a city like Los Angeles.

 Find out now: How much house can I afford?